Lewis & ClarkCollege of Arts & Sciences

 Your First Year

-Your first year is a time of adjustment to college social life, to new and higher expectations for intellectual achievement, and to the rigors of a major that requires a base level of facility in the areas of Music Theory, Aural Skills, Performance, and Music History before Beginning Composition, the introductory course in the composing sequence, is taken.
+Your first year is a time of adjustment to college social life, to new and higher expectations for intellectual achievement, and to the rigors of a major that requires a base level of facility in the areas of Music Theory, Aural Skills, Performance, and Music History before Composition Lessons is taken.
 Thus, we may not recommend that you begin the composing sequence until your sophomore year, even if you have satisfied the necessary prerequisites.
-Students with significant experience and ability in composing intent on the composition major will be given the opportunity to exempt Beginning Composition and enroll in Private Composition lessons.
+Students with significant experience and ability in composing intent on the composition major will be given the opportunity to enroll in Composition Lessons.

 Study Abroad